kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 ----------------------------------------------------------------------------------------------
 ```

-**Fruther notes on variable length relationships**
+**Further notes on variable length relationships**
 - Returning properties of variable length relationships is not yet supported.
 - The maximum length of variable length relationships is capped at 30.

 ### Single Shortest Path
-On top of variable length relationships, user can search for single shortest path by specifying `SHORTEST` key word in relationship, e.g. `-[:Label* SHORTEST 1..max]`.
+On top of variable length relationships, users can search for single shortest path by specifying `SHORTEST` key word in relationship, e.g. `-[:Label* SHORTEST 1..max]`.
 The following query finds a shortest path between `Adam` and any city and returns city name as well as length of the path.
 ```
 MATCH (a:User)-[e* SHORTEST 1..4]->(b:City)